olilanz/RooCode-Local-Evaluation/README.md

 Here are the things I find worth exlo-ring more:

-- Feature: Roo Code is already now building a context-aware system prompt.
-For example, it embeds folder locations.
-As MCP support fills a significant amount of context, a low-context mode could make sense for the local use case.
-In that mode, features like MCP and automatic mode switching would be omitted in the generated system prompt.
+- Feature: Ollama supports a parameter to limit the length of the output text.
+The parameter is called max_predict.
+If this parameter is set to -1 is the output text lenght is unlimited, potentially leading to truncation.
+If it is -2 the text is configured to fil up the available context.
+If the number is any positive number, that value with be the limit.
+As this parameter can also be set via the Ollama API, it would b useful to provide that as configuration, similar to the "Max Output Tokens" configuration in Roo Code's "OpenAI Compatible" provider.

 - Bug: During testing I found numerous times that my code files were added multiple times into the prompt.
 Firstly, directly in my first prompt, as I referenced it.
 But then again as the model tried to look at the code, it walled the read_file tool to get RooD Code to send the contexnts again.
 Now, with a 500 LoC file, you can imagine how this quickly filled up my available context.
 This could indicate an issue with the system prompt.

 - Research: Prompt engineering for thinking models... would be interesting to see how chain-of-draft techniques would affect coding performance?
 Can this lead to lower context-use, and thereby allow for more complex tasks for local coding?

-- Feature: Ollama supports a parameter to limit the length of the output text.
-The parameter is called max_predict.
-If this parameter is set to -1 is the output text lenght is unlimited, potentially leading to truncation.
-If it is -2 the text is configured to fil up the available context.
-If the number is any positive number, that value with be the limit.
-As this parameter can also be set via the Ollama API, it would b useful to provide that as configuration, similar to the "Max Output Tokens" configuration in Roo Code's "OpenAI Compatible" provider.

-So, if anyone caeres to take the lead, that would be super appreciated - as I am off to my next adventure.